WallAssemblyLCA/Wall-Assembly-Carbon-Calculator-1/SETUP_STEPS.md

 # Test after deployment

-1. Open Wall-E in a private/incognito browser window.
+1. Open Strata in a private/incognito browser window.
 2. Confirm that **Build Assemblies**, **Compare Assemblies**, **Material Library**, **Definitions**, and **Method Guide** work without a password.
 3. Open **Studio G Library**.
 4. Enter an incorrect password and confirm access is denied.
 5. Enter the correct password.
 6. Under **Shared Materials**, create a small test material.
-7. Open Wall-E in a second browser or computer, unlock Studio G Library, and confirm the test material appears.
+7. Open Strata in a second browser or computer, unlock Studio G Library, and confirm the test material appears.
 8. Copy the test material to that browser and confirm it appears in the public Material Library and wall material dropdowns.
 9. Create or rename a wall, save it under **Shared Wall Assemblies**, and confirm it can be loaded from the second browser.
 10. Delete the test items when finished.